The Honorable Ramiro Mañalich

 Naples, FL 34112

 All Hearings up to 30 minutes or less can be scheduled online through JACS.
 Hearing requests that exceed that amount of time need to be emailed to mfechner@ca.cjis20.org.
-Also, Parties may consent to the hearing being heard by the Magistrate.
+Also, parties may consent to the hearing being heard by the Magistrate.

-(See 20th Circuit Administrative Order 2.40 regarding use of Evidence.)
+Zoom login information as set forth in the Court's procedures uses the following Zoom codes:(See 20th Circuit Administrative Order 2.40 regarding use of Evidence.)

 All orders should be submitted through the E-portal at: https://www.myflcourtaccess.com under “PROPOSED DOCUMENTS” UNLESS DIRECTED OTHERWISE BY THE COURT.

-DO NOT email the proposed orders to the Court AND then send a hard copy through the mail OR through the e-portal.
-ESPECIALLY IF YOUR HEARING HAS NOT BEEN HELD YET!
+Do not email the proposed orders to the Court and then send a hard copy through the mail or through the e-portal(Especially if your hearing has not been held yet).

-Click here for Judge Mañalich's Judicial Procedures.
+Click here for Judge Mañalich's Procedures.

 The life story of Collier County Circuit Judge Ramiro Mañalich is that of an Immigrant family living the American Dream.
 Ramiro's parents, Ramiro Senior and Mercedes Mañalich, fled Cuba and the communist regime of Fidel Castro for Miami in 1960 with their 1 and 1/2 year old son and the clothes on their backs.
 Like so many who fled Cuba in the early 1960's, Ramiro Senior was a professional, a lawyer who practiced at a Havana law firm that represented many U.S. businesses.
 The family was prohibited by the Castro regime from bringing any assets to the United States.
 Lacking resources, Ramioro's father was not able to return to school and study law in the U.S.